 Pearl Stickers: about $5 for a little box at Michael’s (in the scrapbook section, one box is more than enough for two masks) or between $2 and $3 for a sheet.

-Gold Scrollwork stickers: about $5 at Michael’s (also in the scrapbook section, one sheet is enough for both masks)
+Gold Scrollwork stickers: about $5 at Michael’s (also in the scrapbook section, one sheet is enough for two masks)

 (Actually, the scrapbooking section of the store has a ton of cool stuff to stick on masks.)